 The Brücke-Museum houses the collection of the estate of Karl Schmidt-Rottluff.
-Part of it is a body of works from more than one hundred cultural works from over 20 regions in the world – among them New Guinea, Congo, Mexico.
+It includes a body of more than one hundred cultural works from over twenty regions in the world – among them New Guinea, Cameroon, Congo, and Mexico.
+For the most part, they originate from colonial contexts and are part of the German Expressionists’ practice of cultural appropriation.

-With Transition Exhibition, the entire collection is now being exhibited at Kunsthaus Dahlem for the first time.
-It is a presentation of the collection as well as a critical engagement with the format of exhibiting collections from colonial contexts.
+The Transition Exhibition contextualises this part of Schmidt-Rottluff’s collection from a critical perspective for the first time.
+It is a presentation of the collection as well as an engagement with the format of exhibiting collections traversed by the violence of colonialism.
 Contemporary artists and cultural practitioners were invited by curator Paz Guevara to engage with the works and their colonial history.
-Their artistic interventions offer proposals for new narratives and attempt to problematise and unlearn colonial continuities in the presentation of the collection.
+Their artistic interventions intend to problematise and unlearn colonial continuities in the presentation of the collection, and offer propositions for new narratives and agencies.

-The intensive artistic engagement with the history of collecting and exhibiting impulses debates on the critical indexing of works from colonial contexts, provenance research and the restitution debate within the Brücke-Museum’s active work through its collection history.
+The intensive artistic confrontation with the history of collecting and exhibiting has inspired discussions about the critical indexing of works from colonial contexts, provenance research and the restitution debate within the context of the Brücke-Museum’s active collection work.

 Curator: Paz Guevara

 At the same time, the Brücke-Museum is hosting the exhibition Whose Expression?
-Die Künstler der Brücke im kolonialen Kontext, a cooperation with the Statens Museum, Copenhagen and the Stedelijk Museum Amsterdam.
+The Brücke Artists and the colonial context, a cooperation with the Statens Museum, Copenhagen and the Stedelijk Museum Amsterdam.

 A cooperation with the Brücke-Museum